 - a.
 The overall condition of the structure appeared satisfactory.
 The concrete appeared to be in good condition with no major cracks. - b.
-Water was trickling over the weir at the time of the inspection. - c.
-Some erosion was noted around the east end of the weir where it ties into the east bank of the creek.
-During high flow conditions this erosion could increase and flow could bypass the weir. - d.
-There was a large tree, noted in the 2014 inspection, on the east bank that is tipping and exposing soil and roots.
+The channel between the lake and the dam was full and water was flowing approximately 4 inches over the dam. - c.
+Some erosion was noted around the east end of the dam where it ties into the east (left) bank of the creek.
+During high flow conditions this erosion could increase and flow could bypass the dam.
+This erosion was noted in the 2015 inspection and appears unchanged. - d.
+There is a large tree on the east bank that is tipping and exposing soil and roots.
 If the tree falls, it will leave a void in the bank.
 The tree is underneath an existing chain link fence. - e.
-The channel between the lake and the weir was full to the level of the weir notch. - f.
 Geotextile fabric flap referenced and submerged during previous inspections was observed as a lapped joint in 2008.
 In 2009 more of the filter fabric was exposed than in the previous year.
-The fabric joint was submerged during this year's inspection and was not observed. - g.
+The fabric joint was submerged during this year's inspection and was not observed. - f.
 Private green chain link fence on west end of structure is damaged, missing top rail and tipping over.

-- The tree that is falling over on the east bank should be removed along with the root ball and the bank should be stabilized with additional riprap.
-The chain link fence should be repaired after removal. - The erosion around the east end of the weir should be monitored.
+- Remove the tree that is falling over on the east bank along with the root ball, stabilize the bank with riprap, and replace the chain link fence. - Monitor erosion around the east end of the weir.